WHY I QUIT LIVING MY LIFE

 This continued for most of my young adult life.
 My faith seemed like a yo-yo bouncing up and down and all around.
 One minute I’d be living in sin and then the next I’d 180 and turn my life around.
 The problem in these moments of repentance was it was still about ME!
 My approval wasn’t found in affirmation from above but tiresomely seeking praise from those around me.
 Inevitably spiritual burnout quickly followed and eventually old patterns would return.
 This back and forth in my heart would send me into a “shame tale-spin ” wherein I’d reach for anything to comfort me in my place of shame and victim-hood.

-This led to all kinds of vices from alcohol abuse, drugs, sexual immorality and theft.
 In the midst of this dark dive I’d continue to perform and show the world that everything was ok.
 To keep up the spiritual charade I found lying to be the way to keep up appearances.
 I created a way to always be seen in a positive light when all the while I was deceiving myself.
 I felt that if they knew the real me then they’d run for the hills and want nothing to do with me.
 A lot like I felt when my 9 year old self was found alone standing over his father’s casket.
 The fear of being alone was a feeling I never wanted to feel again and preserving my appearance only reinforced the lie I kept telling myself and working so hard to preserve.
 This “well oiled machine” was a form of captivity that seemed inescapable.
 But Jesus never stopped pursuing me!

 In the midst of some of the darkest and deplorable moments of my life, Jesus was there.
 He was there when the poor choices in my life seemed fulfilling.
 He was there the next morning when shame and guilt ensued.
 He was there protecting me when my life was threatened by unforeseen danger.
 He has heard every lie I’ve told myself and those around me.
 He heard me when I said, “F!$@ your God!”
 Through all these things JESUS has never left me nor forsaken me.
 Quite the opposite.
 HE HAS RESCUED ME!
 I was like a prisoner of war and He came in, like Army rangers breaking through doors, and saved me from the “well oiled prison” I had built for myself.
 I finally put a name to my demons of not being good enough and the need to find my self worth in the approval of man.
 I don’t always get it right, because I’m not perfect and never will be, but instead I turn to the one who is!